OpenMS/pyopenms-docs/docs/source/ms_data.rst

     scan polarity: positive

-We have created a single :term:`mass spectrum` and set basic :term:`mass spectrum` properties (drift time, retention time, :term:`MS` level, precursor charge, isolation window and activation energy).
+We have created a single mass spectrum and set basic mass spectrum properties (drift time, retention time, MS level, precursor charge, isolation window and activation energy).
 Additional instrument settings allow to set e.g. the polarity of the Ion source).
 We next add actual peaks into the spectrum (a single peak at Lmath:`401.5` m/z and :math:`900\ intensity`).
 Additional metadata can be stored in data arrays for each peak